citusdata/citus_docs/migration/data.rst

 Source
   <citus ip>/32

 This white-lists the IP address of the Citus coordinator node to make an inbound connection.
-An alternate way to connect the two is to establish peering between their virtual private clouds.
+An alternate way to connect the two is to establish peering between their VPCs.
 We can help set that up if desired.

 4. Freeze schema changes
 ~~~~~~~~~~~~~~~~~~~~~~~~